apocas/meshtastic-zigbee/README.md

 - **Motion Detection**: When an occupancy event with `"occupancy": true` is detected, it sends a "Motion detected" message
 - **Door/Window Sensors**: When a contact sensor reports `"contact": false` or `"tamper": true`, it sends a "Door triggered!" message

-All messages are sent to the specified Meshtastic node.
+All messages are sent to the specified Meshtastic channel index.